ayush51/tutorial/tutorial.md

 #### Soft session continuation

 Soft session continuation allows you to carry out session continuation without changing the load balancer configuration.
 The Surfly widget needs to be on all the pages you wish to transfer the information from.
-For security reasons, the widgit also needs to be on the final page that the session will end on.
+For security reasons, the widget also needs to be present on the final page that the session will end on.

 In order to allow soft session continuation, you need to adapt the widget like so: